 Real-time learning vs. traditional training: which is the best method for your organization?
 We are currently in a skills gap where finding qualified employees is becoming more and more difficult.
 In a recent study by Monster, 85% of employers said that they are having significant difficulty finding qualified workers to fill positions in today’s market.
-Over the long term, the skills gap is expected to leave an estimated 2.4 million positions unfilled by the year 2028.
+Meanwhile, according to Delloitte, the skills gap is expected to leave an estimated 2.4 million positions unfilled by the year 2028.
 In light of these growing challenges, companies are looking for innovative ways to quickly and effectively train new employees while also advancing the skills of their current workforce.

 Finding the best way to advance the skills of your workers is highly dependent on the needs of your operation.
 Let’s explore the benefits of each methodology and see how you can empower your employees to perform more complex jobs, strengthen their knowledge retention, and create value sooner.

 What if you could learn a new skill at the moment it was most essential?
 What if you could immediately acquire knowledge for a specific task regardless of previous training?
 This may sound like something out of “The Matrix” but it is the power of real-time learning.